Congressional Internship Program | CHCI

 PROGRAM REQUIREMENTS

-• Attend one-week orientation and weekly leadership development sessions
+• Attend an 8-day orientation and weekly leadership development sessions throughout the program

 • Work a minimum of 32 hours a week in congressional office assignment